PrajvalBadiger/notes/git/git.md

 ## add

 Add a new working tree.
-This new worktree is called a an linked worktree as opposed to the main worktree prepared by the git-init or git-clone.
+This new worktree is called an linked worktree as opposed to the main worktree prepared by the git-init or git-clone.

 ``` bash
 git worktree add <path> [<commit-ish>]